This is a story about anonymity … which makes it a little difficult to tell. You’ll see.

 Here is where NCF comes in.
 We recognize that we stand at a holy intersection – between giver and gifts, between God’s work and the funding it takes to get it done – and we take our work quite seriously.
 In this case, we knew the desire of the giver and the time sensitivity of the gift arriving.

 An NCF employee specifically tasked with monitoring these Cornerstone Fund transactions was watching the FedEx tracking.
 When she saw the package undelivered, she immediately called the ministry and FedEx.
-They generously agreed to contact their driver, told him there were people at the building to receive the check, and asked him to turn around.
+The FedEx employee on the phone generously agreed to contact their driver, told him there were people at the building to receive the check, and asked him to turn around.

 So he did.